qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

 ===============================================================================

 **The goal for this lesson:** To learn how to install **QGIS Server** on Debian Stretch.
 With negligible variations you can also follow it for any Debian based distribution like Ubuntu and its derivatives.

+.. note:: In Ubuntu you can use your regular user, prepending ``sudo`` to commands requiring admin permissions.
+In Debian you can work as admin (``root``), without using ``sudo``.

 |moderate| |FA| Install from packages
 -------------------------------------------------------------------------------